OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.SourceDoc.md

 While this property appears in the property sheet, it takes effect only after the **Action** property is set in a macro or by using Visual Basic.

-You can use the **SourceDoc** property to specify the file to create a link to, and the control's **SourceItem** property to specify the data within that file.
+Use the **SourceDoc** property to specify the file to create a link to, and the control's **SourceItem** property to specify the data within that file.
 If you want to create a link to the entire object, leave the **SourceItem** property blank.

 When a linked unbound object is created, the control's **SourceItem** property setting is concatenated with its **SourceItem** property setting.
 In Form view, Datasheet view, and Print Preview, the control's **SourceItem** property setting is a zero-length string (`" "`), and its **SourceDoc** property setting is the full path to the linked file, followed by an exclamation point (`!`) or a backslash (`\`) and the **SourceItem** property setting, as in the following example.